usamaa9/cv/README.md

 Whiplog is the ultimate tool for managing your vehicle's road tax, MOT, and insurance.
 Simply create an account, add your vehicle's registration number, and we'll fetch and store the current road tax and MOT status for each car.
 You can also add insurance details and set up reminders for when your tax, MOT, and insurance expire.

 I am using Django to create this website and will be hosting it on Azure.
+Currently the website is only capable of fetching the tax and mot satus, more features coming soon!
 <br><br>